nodiz/PersonTracker/README.md

 # PersonTracker

-Person tracking and with reidentification in a modular elastic framework.
+Person tracking and reidentification in a modular minimal framework.

 ## Installation